What does your child learn at school each day? Find information about our curriculum subjects here.

 The content of our curriculum is based on the National Curriculum and is planned and sequenced in a coherent way to ensure that the learning needs of all the children in school are met.
+Some children with disabilities and special educational needs need the curriculum adapting to meet their needs and we approach this on an individual basis working in partnership with parents and outside agencies.
 We focus on making links across different subjects and on making the learning experiences meaningful.
 We believe that by doing so, children can learn more, remember more and, thereby, become successful learners.

 At Broughton, we encourage children to develop good learning behaviours.
 Children and staff have worked together to decide on the characteristics of a good learner and these are used during learning activities to promote a wide range of skills.
 A Broughton learner: